acoppes/acoppes/site/_drafts/tdd-games.markdown

 <span>A list of tests in Unity's Test Runner based on my custom tests inside the scene.</span>
 </div>

-NUnit comes with a way to populate tests by parameterize them using attributes.
-In my case I am using the [`ValueSource`](https://docs.nunit.org/articles/nunit/writing-tests/attributes/valuesource.html), and the good thing I the Test Runner automatically [considers this](https://docs.unity3d.com/Packages/com.unity.test-framework@1.3/manual/reference-tests-parameterized.html) and shows them in the UI.
+NUnit comes with a way to populate tests parameters by using attributes.
+In my case I am using [`ValueSource`](https://docs.nunit.org/articles/nunit/writing-tests/attributes/valuesource.html) with custom data with the name test, the time scale to use, etc. One good thing about the Test Runner is that automatically [considers this test with parameters](https://docs.unity3d.com/Packages/com.unity.test-framework@1.3/manual/reference-tests-parameterized.html) and shows them in the UI.

-Since these are Play Mode tests there are some limitations.
-First, my tests should be on Scenes included in the build (could be excluded in a release build) and also I can't use the Editor's API, for example, to detect my test cases to populate the test parameters.
+Since these are Play Mode tests there are some limitations: my tests should be on Scenes included in the build (could be excluded from a release build) and the Editor's API can't be used.

-To fix that I have a menu item to process the tests scenes and create an asset in the Resources folder (in order to be found in runtime) with all test cases. _(Note to myself: I should change to automatically generate it when a test scene is saved)_
+To generate the custom data for the test parameters, I pre process the tests scenes and create an asset in the Resources folder (in order to be found in runtime) with all test cases, during edit time.

 <div class="post-image">
  <img src="/assets/tdd-nekoplatformer-testasset.png" width="500px" />
 <span>The asset in the Resources folder for the test executor to use as parameters.</span>
 </div>

-Now, to populate the test parameters, there is a method that load the asset and returns the data:
+Now, to populate the parameters the assets is loaded and the custom data is returned by this method:

 ```csharp
 public static TestData[] GetTestCases()